Texas-Robotics-Academy/markdown/in_person/programming_math.md

 y = 5;
 ```

-At the end, x has 0 in it, not 5!
+In the end, x has 0 in it, not 5!
 {{ site.data.alerts.end }}

 {{ site.data.alerts.tip }}